Michael Landon: Personal life

 In February 1959, Landon's father died from a heart attack.

-In 1973, his eldest daughter, Cheryl, and three others were involved in a serious car collision just outside Tucson, Arizona, while a student at the University of Arizona.
+In 1973, his eldest daughter, Cheryl, and three others were involved in a serious car collision just outside Tucson, Arizona, while Cheryl was a student at the University of Arizona.
 She was the sole survivor.
 She was hospitalized with serious injuries and remained in a coma for days.

 Landon's mother, Peggy, died in March 1981.

 Landon admitted to being a chain smoker and heavy drinker.

+A 1985 profile in People described him as a conservative who was close to Ronald Reagan.
+In 1990, he supported a pro-environmentalist proposition in California.
+In a March 1991 interview, he criticized political polarization and political correctness in America.

-Landon said in a 1991 interview with The Associated Press, "I believe in God, I believe in family, I believe in truth between people, I believe in the power of love, I believe that we really are created in God’s image, that there is God in all of us."
+Landon said in a May 1991 interview with the Associated Press, "I believe in God, I believe in family, I believe in truth between people, I believe in the power of love, I believe that we really are created in God's image, that there is God in all of us."

 Illness and death

-On April 2, 1991, Landon began to suffer from a severe headache while he was on a skiing vacation in Utah.
-Three days later, he was diagnosed with a particularly aggressive form of pancreatic cancer known as exocrine adenocarcinoma, which had begun to impact the tissues and blood vessels around his pancreas.
+In April 1991, Landon began to suffer from a severe headache while he was on a skiing vacation in Utah.
+Three days later, he was diagnosed with pancreatic cancer, which had begun to affect the tissues and blood vessels around his pancreas.
 The cancer was inoperable and terminal.
+Landon said that he believed his smoking and drinking had caused his pancreatic cancer, and that he had tried to quit smoking after co-star Victor French died of lung cancer.

-On May 9, he appeared on The Tonight Show Starring Johnny Carson to speak about the cancer and condemn the tabloid press for its sensational headlines and inaccurate stories, including the claim that he and his wife were trying to conceive another child.
+He appeared on The Tonight Show Starring Johnny Carson to speak about the cancer and condemn the tabloid press for its sensational headlines and inaccurate stories, including the claim that he and his wife were trying to conceive another child.
 During his appearance, Landon pledged to fight the disease and asked his fans to pray for him.
-Twelve days after his appearance on the show, he underwent successful surgery for a near-fatal blood clot in his left leg.
-In June, he appeared on the cover of Life magazine after granting the periodical an exclusive private interview about his life, his family, and his struggle to live.
+Twelve days after his appearance on the show, he underwent successful surgery for a life-threatening blood clot in his left leg.
+In June, he appeared on the cover of LIFE after granting the periodical an exclusive private interview about his life, his family, and his struggle to live.

-On July 1, at age 54, Landon died in Malibu, California at 1:20 p.m., with his last wife at his bedside.
+Landon died at the age of 54 in Malibu, California, at 1:20 pm on Monday, on July 1, 1991, with his wife at his bedside.
 Landon was interred in a private family mausoleum at Hillside Memorial Park Cemetery, in Culver City, California.
 Landon's headstone reads, "He seized life with joy.
 He gave to life generously.
 He leaves a legacy of love and laughter."
-His son Mark, who died in May 2009, is also interred there.
+His adopted son Mark, who died in May 2009, is also interred there.